WD-Leong/NLP-Transformer/NLP-GPT/README.md

 ```
 the decoder response will be taken as the GPT model's prediction following the `SOS` token, which is `i am feeling fine .
 EOS`.

-The GPT model is also trained on the.
+The GPT model is also trained on the [Reddit Jokes dataset](https://github.com/taivop/joke-dataset).
+The jokes dataset is conditioned on the score of the data - `bad_joke` denotes jokes with a score less than or equal to 12, `ok_joke` denotes jokes which have a score between 12 and 50 and `good_joke` are jokes which have a score greater than or equal to 50.
 For the Reddit jokes dataset, run
 ```
 python process_reddit_jokes.py
 python reddit_jokes_tf_ver2_gpt.py